 Life insurance/trauma cover/income protection insurance – how much this costs depends on what level of cover you decide to take out.
 You can take this out as a separate policy or include it within your superannuation.

-Lifestyle expenses to budget for in Brisbane
+Brisbane cost of living: Lifestyle expenses to budget for

 Fuel – petrol costs are lower here than the UK.
 It tends to be $1.30 – $1.50 per litre.

 Takeaways and eating out – we find eating out and buying take aways more affordable here.
 (Dominos pizza is my kids’ favourite take away – the pizzas are smaller than in the UK, but they start at $4.99 per pizza and $7 for two sides which is so much cheaper than we used to pay in the UK).

 School – if you are on a temporary visa in some states you will need to budget for school fees (read this schools post for more info).
 If you are on a PR visa or are moving to a state that doesn’t charge temporary visa holders for schooling, you will need to allow a budget for the voluntary contribution even if your children go to a state school.
 This fee will vary between schools.
 You will also need to budget for books, stationery and uniform which can add up quickly.
 If your kids go to a private school, you can usually set up a payment plan to suit you.
 We pay our private school fees fortnightly to spread the cost.

 Days out – we find days out here much cheaper.
 Annual passes are more affordable at attractions so you can buy them once and then enjoy a year of visits – and the passes usually bring extra perks like discounts on food and drink and in the shop so they have usually paid for themselves on the second visit.

 Sports and activities – if your kids take swimming lessons, tennis lessons, scouts etc. you will need to budget for this.
 Classes are often $15 – $20 per session per child.
 Some involve uniforms (like the surf club Nippers where a vest was $20 and cap $20 each).